This Gluten Free Dairy Free Meatloaf is moist and delicious! Serve with mashed potatoes and green beans for an easy dinner!

 So, one rule I have when making foods is that no matter what, it has to taste as good, if not identical, to the original.

-This gluten free meatloaf really is as good as my usual meatloaf, it just uses potato flakes instead of breadcrumbs but is in all ways your classic meatloaf.
+This gluten free dairy free meatloaf really is as good as my dairy free meatloaf, it just uses potato flakes instead of breadcrumbs but is in all ways your classic meatloaf.

 What I love about potato flakes is that they don’t change the flavor, but they are a good binder to hold the meat together.